FoodieFridays/OSTA-La-Vista/README.md

 ## Getting Started
 1. Using a Raspberry Pi, download Python 3 and your IDE of choice.
-2. From this repository, download `OSTA_La_Vista.py` for the most up-to-date version of the program.
+2. From this repository, download `OSTA_La_Vista.py` for the most up-to-date version of the program. `temp_alarm_sound.mp3` is also needed for the alarm sound
 3. Ensure you have the required external libraries downloaded using `pip`.
 Namely:
    - `requests`
    - `bs4`